ebemunk/blog/content/2021-12-01-playmates/index.md

 responsive = true
 +++

+1972-11 LENA!

 We're looking at some risque data this time!
 I wanted to do something offbeat, but not quite [Last Words in Texas](https://blog.ebemunk.com/last-words-in-texas/)-level soul crushing.
 So, I gathered some data on Playboy's Playmates of the Month.

 Playboy stopped picking the Playmate of the Month starting in 2021, and the 66 year saga came to an end.
-There's a rich history behind Playboy, the taboo element, sexiness and beauty.
+More, the physical magazine itself was discontinued in [late 2020](https://medium.com/naked-open-letters-from-playboy/an-open-letter-to-our-team-and-partners-b859b1a4c663).There's a rich history behind Playboy, the taboo element, sexiness and beauty.
 Let's see what the data has to offer!

 **Since the subject matter is Playboy and their Playmates of the Month, you should beware that most links might be NSFW.
 I've taken care to <u>not have any NSFW content on this page</u>.**